demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 **Note:** Make sure the neccessary permissions and roles are applied to the application and the user.

 # Azure Managed Identities Authentication

-#### Note: This option applies only when the integration runs on an Azure VM.
+### Applicable only when the integration runs on an Azure VM

-Some Cortex XSOAR-Microsoft integrations use [Azure Managed Identities Authentication](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
+Some Cortex XSOAR/XSIAM Microsoft integrations support Azure Managed Identities Authentication.

+Azure provides two types of Managed Identities:

+1. System-assigned – Automatically created and tied to a specific Azure resource; deleted when the resource is deleted.
+2. User-assigned – A standalone identity that can be assigned to one or more Azure resources and exists independently of them.

+For more details, you can also watch the video in Microsoft [documenetations](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview).

+Important: Either the integration or XSOAR must be running on an Azure VM; otherwise, the connection will not work.
+For XSOAR 8 and above (SaaS on GCP), the integration must run on an engine to connect with Azure.

-Follow one of these steps for authentication based on Azure Managed Identities:
+Once the integration is running on an Azure VM, follow the steps below to configure authentication using Azure Managed Identities:

 - ##### To use System Assigned Managed Identity
    - Select **Azure Managed Identities** from the **Authentication Type** drop down or select the **Use Azure Managed Identities** checkbox and leave the **Azure Managed Identities Client ID** field empty.